First-Iraqi-Bank/fib-laravel-payment-sdk/README.md

 - `FIB_REFUNDABLE_FOR`: The period for which transactions can be refunded (default: P7D).
 - `FIB_CURRENCY`: The currency used for transactions (default: IQD).
 - `FIB_CALLBACK_URL`: The callback URL for payment notifications.
-- `FIB_ACCOUNT`: The FIB payment account identifier.
+- `FIB_DEFAULT_ACCOUNT`: The FIB default payment account identifier.

 ### Usage of the SDK